henrietta-k/adapt-learning-wiki/Tracking-in-the-Framework---xAPI-and-SCORM-and-others.md

   * Are events consistent?
 * xAPI extension? (new Scorm one too?)
 * Additional tracking types - in addition to SCORM/xAPI?

+## Tentative Actions/Conclusions:
+* Serialization should stay within the protocol (SCORM, xAPI, etc.)
+* Stateful session will move to adapt core
+* Possibility of implementing one tracking query that each protocol can query to determine the tracking status (rather than a lot of individual tracking calls to core)